Why does Labor Availability matter?

 We do not advocate that any enforcement or regulatory agencies break-faith with their legislative or regulatory mandates, but that they take time to understand the differences in agricultural businesses and those businesses with highly predictable ebbs and flows that are not so directly impacted by uncontrollable variables, and/or are part of large corporations for whom a new and last-minute reporting or procedural change is accomplished by a back-room employee or team and implemented nationwide across multiple locations.

-Over the coming months you will read about our ongoing effort to engage with upper management at various agencies to educate them in the realities of agricultural business management, the economic, homeland security, and moral values of continuing to produce the bulk of our food supply domestically, and when necessary targeted invitations to various agency personnel to visit with Congressional representatives who understand the issues.
+Over the coming months you will read about our ongoing effort to engage with upper management at various agencies to educate them in the realities of agricultural business management, the economy, homeland security, and moral values of continuing to produce the bulk of our food supply domestically, and when necessary targeted invitations to various agency personnel to visit with Congressional representatives who understand the issues.
 None of these activities are short-term fixes, but in lieu of major legislative reforms which appear less likely in the atmosphere of this Congress, they are the pathways open to us for whatever improvements we can harvest in the orchards, fields, and barns of Washington, DC.

 In 2010 the National Council of Agricultural Employers completed a substantial survey of H-2A Employers now known as the ALRP.
 The Survey found that the H-2A Program did not serve growers needs in seeking a reliable, legal workforce – Growers faced economic loss from H-2A program rules and administration, unpredictable start times, a historic number of administrative appeals, and increased regulatory burdens.